Platform Architecture

 Key properties:

-- Runtime-mediated — RPC routes through the serverless runtime, never directly between devices
+- Server-mediated - RPC routes through the server, never directly between devices

 - Same project only - devices can only call other devices in the same project